 As you go deeper into meditation, you will go deeper into theta wave.
 One of the effects of this is drowsiness.

 I have many students who tell me they face this problem.
-How do they stay aware when they feel drowsy?
 Some even eventually fall asleep during meditation.

 The good news is – this drowsiness, and even falling asleep will result in a good night’s sleep.
 I have many students who updated me that they had such great sleep after the last meditation session.

 You brain is a muscle.
 Since you have been born, it has been working.
-It has been doing its job – thinking.
+It has been doing its job – thinking, managing your bodily functions automatically, etc.

 That’s right.
 It goes into complete rest state.
 And that can lead to drowsiness or sleep.